bl4de/ctf/2017/nullcon_HackIM_2017/Web1.md

 ![web1]
 (assets/2b4b037fd1f30375e5cd871448b5b95c.png)

-(Yes, the first result was someone's question about this hash on security.stackexchange.com and it was someone playing HackIM actually :D )

-All other results were just links to XML with list of songs.
+All results were just links to XML with list of songs.
 However, those links also contained reference to 'Coldplay - Paradise' album name.
 It just could not be accident.

-Indeed, __Coldplay__ as username and __Paradise__ as password allows to get the flag and send Chris home:
+Indeed, __coldplay__ as username and __paradise__ as password allows to get the flag and send Chris home:

 ![web1]